A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

 with

-Let us recall that BSDE's were first introduced, in the linear case, by Bismut \cite{bi/73}, whereas the nonlinear case was considered by Pardoux and Peng in \cite{pa-pe/90}.
-Later, in \cite{pa-pe/92,pe/91}, the connection between BSDEs and semilinear parabolic partial differential equations (PDE's) was established, proving the nonlinear Feynman--Kac formula for Markovian equations stated above.
-Also, a similar deterministic representation associated with a suitable PDE, can be proved taking into account different types of BSDE's, such as BSDE's with random terminal time, see, e.g. \cite{da-pa/97}, reflected BSDE's, see, e.g. \cite{ka-ka/97}, or also backward stochastic variational inequalities, see, e.g. \cite{ ma-ra/10, ma-ra/15}.
+Let us recall that BSDEs were first introduced by Bismut \cite{bi/73}, in the linear case, whereas the nonlinear case was considered by Pardoux and Peng in \cite{pa-pe/90}.
+Later, in \cite{pa-pe/92,pe/91}, the connection between BSDEs and semilinear parabolic partial differential equations (PDEs) was established, proving the nonlinear Feynman--Kac formula for Markovian equations.
+Also, similar deterministic representations associated with suitable PDEs can be proved by taking into account different types of BSDEs, such as BSDEs with random terminal time, see, e.g. \cite{da-pa/97}, reflected BSDEs, see, e.g. \cite{ka-ka/97}, or also backward stochastic variational inequalities, see, e.g. \cite{ma-ra/10, ma-ra/15}.

-When one is to consider the non--Markovian case, the associated PDE becomes path--dependent.
-In particular in \cite{pe/10} the author shows for the first time that a non--Markovian BSDE can be linked with a path--dependent PDE.
-Subsequently in \cite{pe-wa/11} the authors proved, in the case of smooth coefficients, the existence and uniqueness of a classical solution for the path--de\-pen\-dent Kolmogorov equation
+When considering the non-Markovian case, the associated PDE becomes path-dependent; this is shown for the first time in \cite{pe/10}.
+Subsequently, in \cite{pe-wa/11} the authors proved, in the case of smooth coefficients, the existence and uniqueness of a classical solution for the path--de\-pen\-dent Kolmogorov equation

-In particular the authors appealed to a representation formula using the standard non--Markovian BSDE:
+In particular, the authors appealed to a representation formula using the non--Markovian BSDE: